travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 kind: content
 ---

+## Configuring your build using .travis.yml

 The `.travis.yml` file in the root of your repo allows you configure your builds.
 Travis CI will always look for the `.travis.yml` file that is contained in the tree specified by the git commit that Github has passed.

 This configuration in one branch will not affect the build of another, separate branch.
-Also, Travis CI will build after <em>any</em> git push to your GitHub project, regardless of the branch and whether it has the configuration file or not.
+Also, Travis CI will build after <em>any</em> git push to your GitHub project unless you instruct it to <a href="/docs/user/how-to-skip-a-build/">skip a build</a>.
 You can limit this behavior with configuration options.

+### Build Lifecycle

 By default, the worker performs the build as following:

-    $ rvm use 1.8.7
-    $ git clone git://github.com/YOUR/PROJECT.git
-    $ bundle install --path vendor/bundle
-    $ bundle exec rake

-If your project is not using Bundler (no Gemfile), it will only run `rake`.
+ * Switch language runtime (for example, to Ruby 1.9.3 or PHP 5.4)
+ * Clone project repository from GitHub
+ * Run before_install scripts (if any)
+ * cd to the clone directory, run dependencies installation command (default specific to project language)
+ * Run *after_install* scripts (if any)
+ * Run *before_script* scripts (if any)
+ * Run test *script* command (default is specific to project language)
+ * Run *after_script* scripts (if any)

-The outcome of this last command – the build script – indicates whether or not this build has failed or passed.
-The standard unix exit code of "0" means it passed; everything else is treated as failure.
+The outcome of any of these commands indicates whether or not this build has failed or passed.
+The standard Unix **exit code of "0" means the build passed; everything else is treated as failure**.

 With the exception of `git clone` command, all of the above steps can be tweaked with `.travis.yml`.

-<h3>Choose a Ruby version</h3>
+### Define custom build lifecycle commands

+#### script

-To specify the Ruby version to test against, use the `rvm` option:
+You can specify the main build command to run instead of the default

+    script: "make it-rain"

+The script can be any executable; it doesn't have to be `make`.
+As a matter of fact the only requirement for the script is that it **should use an exit code 0 on success, any thing else is considered a build failure**.
+Also practically it should output any important information to the console so that the results can be reviewed (in real time!) on the website.

+If you want to run a script local to your repository, do it like this:

+    script: ./script/ci/run_build.sh

+#### before_script, after_script

+You can also define scripts to be run before and after the main script:

+    before_script: some_command
+    after_script:  another_command

+Both settings support multiple scripts, too:

+    before_script:
+      - before_command_1
+      - before_command_2
+    after_script:
+      - after_command_1
+      - after_command_2

+These scripts can, e.g., be used to setup databases or other build setup tasks.
+For more information about database setup see <a href="/docs/user/database-setup/">Database setup</a>.

+#### install

+If your project uses non-standard dependency management tools, you can override dependency installation command using `install` option:

+    install: ant install-deps

+As with other scripts, `install` command can be anything but has to exit with the 0 status in order to be considered successful.

+#### before_install, after_install

+You can also define scripts to be run before and after the dependency installation script:

+    before_install: some_command
+    after_install:  another_command

+Both settings support multiple scripts, too:

+    before_install:
+      - before_command_1
+      - before_command_2
+    after_install:
+      - after_command_1
+      - after_command_2

+These commands are commonly used to update git repository submodules and do similar tasks that need to be performed before dependencies are installed.

+### Choose runtime (Ruby, PHP, Node.js, etc) versions

+One of the key features of Travis is the ease of running your test suite against multiple runtimes and versions.
+Since Travis does not know what runtimes and versions your projects supports, they need to be specified in the `.travis.yml` file.
+The option you use for that vary between languages.
+Here are some basic **.travis.yml** examples for various languages:

+#### Clojure

+Currently Clojure projects can only be tested against JDK 6.
+Clojure flagship build tool, Leiningen, supports testing against multiple Clojure versions via <a href="https://github.com/maravillas/lein-multi">lein-multi plugin</a>.
+If you are interested in testing against multiple
+Clojure releases, just use that plugin and it will work without special support on the Travis side.

+Learn more about <a href="/docs/user/languages/clojure/">.travis.yml options for Clojure projects</a>

+#### Erlang

+Erlang projects specify OTP releases they need to be tested against using `otp_release` key:

+    otp_release:
+      - R14B02
+      - R14B03
+      - R14B04

+Learn more about <a href="/docs/user/languages/erlang/">.travis.yml options for Erlang projects</a>

+#### Node.js

+Node.js projects specify OTP releases they need to be tested against using `node_js` key:

+     node_js:
+       - 0.4
+       - 0.6

+Learn more about <a href="/docs/user/languages/javascript-with-nodejs/">.travis.yml options for Node.js projects</a>

+#### PHP

+PHP projects specify OTP releases they need to be tested against using `phps` key:

+    phps:
+      - 5.3
+      - 5.4

+Learn more about <a href="/docs/user/languages/php/">.travis.yml options for PHP projects</a>

+#### Ruby

+Ruby projects specify OTP releases they need to be tested against using `rvm` key:

+    rvm:
+      - 1.8.7
-    rvm: 1.9.2
+      - 1.9.2
+      - 1.9.3
+      - jruby
+      - rbx-18mode

+Learn more about <a href="/docs/user/languages/ruby/">.travis.yml options for Ruby projects</a>

 More information about provided Ruby versions and implementations is available <a href="/docs/user/ci-environment/">in a separate guide</a>.

-<h3>Specify a Gemfile</h3>

-You can specify a custom Gemfile name:

-    gemfile: gemfiles/Gemfile.ci

-Unless specified, the worker will look for a file named "Gemfile" in the root of your project.

-You can also set <a href="http://gembundler.com/man/bundle-install.1.html">extra arguments</a> to be passed to `bundle install`:

-    bundler_args: --binstubs

-You can also define a script to be run before 'bundle install':

-    before_install: some_command

-For example, to install and use the pre-release version of bundler:

-    before_install: gem install bundler --pre

-<h3>Set environment variables</h3>
+### Set environment variables

 To specify an environment variable:

     env: DB=postgres

 Environment variables are useful for configuring build scripts.
 See the example in <a href="/docs/user/database-setup/#multiple-database-systems">Database setup</a>.
-One variable is always present during your builds, `TRAVIS`:
+One ENV variable is always set during your builds, `TRAVIS`.
+Use it to detect whether your test suite is running during CI.

-    if ENV['TRAVIS']
-      # do something specific to continuous integration
-    end

-<h3>The build matrix</h3>
+### Specify branches to build

+You can either white- or blacklist branches that you want to be built:

+    # blacklist
+    branches:
+      except:
+        - legacy
+        - experimental

+    # whitelist
+    branches:
+      only:
+        - master
+        - stable

+If you specify both, "except" will be ignored.

+### The Build Matrix

 When you combine the three main configuration options above, Travis CI will run your tests against a matrix of all possible combinations.
-The 3 matrix dimensions are:
+Two key matrix dimensions are:

-* `rvm` - Ruby interpreters to test against
-* `gemfile` - different sets of dependencies to test against
+* Runtime to test against
-* `env` - environment variables with which you can configure your build scripts
+* Environment variables with which you can configure your build scripts

 Below is an example configuration for a rather big build matrix that expands to <strong>28&nbsp;individual</strong> builds.